550 Madison Avenue: Atrium and annex

 Between the annex to the west and the main tower to the east was an atrium measuring 40 ft wide by 100 ft tall.
 The public atrium between the annex and the tower was originally covered by a metal and glass roof, the ceiling of which was a half-barrel vault (shaped as a quarter-circle).
-The presence of the atrium not only allowed additional floor area but also was aligned with the atrium in the IBM Building at 590 Madison Avenue.
+The atrium directly faced that of the IBM Building at 590 Madison Avenue, and the presence of 550 Madison Avenue's atrium allowed additional floor area in the building.
 According to Burgee, he wanted the atrium to have a distinct identity from the office tower.
 The atrium, designed as an open-air pedestrian pathway, was enclosed in the 1990s when Sony moved to the building.
 A large television screen was installed with this renovation.

 In the early 2020s, a new garden called 550 Madison Garden was constructed within the atrium.
 The garden contains shrubs, trees, bulbs, and perennial plants and is split into several sections.
-The space is open every day between 7 a.m. and 11 p.m..
+The space is open every day between 7 a.m. and 11 p.m.
 It is covered by a 70 ft metal-and-glass canopy, which collects 93000 gal of rainwater every year.
-The garden's greenery extends onto the roof of a rebuilt annex to the west.
-The atrium also includes a waterfall and seating, as well as circular floor pavers to demarcate various parts of the space.
-The design details include inscriptions on the pavers, as well as a "steam pit" that is heated during the winter.
+The garden's greenery extends onto the roof of the rebuilt annex to the west.
+The atrium also includes a waterfall, seating areas, and circular floor pavers that demarcate various parts of the space.
+The design details include poetry inscribed on the pavers, as well as a "steam pit" that is heated during the winter.

 The parking garage and truck elevators were in the annex, with a ramp to the garage from 56th Street and the elevators from 55th Street.
 The annex had its own lobby near 56th Street.
 There was also retail space within the original annex, facing the western wall of the atrium.
-The annex originally contained Infoquest, an AT&T technology exhibit, which opened in 1986 and operated until about 1993.
-The annex became the Sony Wonder museum in 1994; it was open on Tuesdays through Saturdays, and Sony described the free exhibits as a "technology and entertainment museum for all ages".
-The original annex was demolished during the early 2020s, and a one-story replacement structure was built in its place.
+Infoquest, an AT&T technology exhibit, was initially housed in the annex; it opened in 1986 and operated until about 1993.
+The annex became the Sony Wonder Technology Lab museum in 1994; it was open on Tuesdays through Saturdays, and Sony described the free exhibits as a "technology and entertainment museum for all ages".